sundial-protocol/internal-docs/architecture/roles/roles.md

 ## Watchers

-Watchers have a reactive role in the protocol, facilitating (or counteracting) the actions of other users to enable a smoother, more secure experience.
+Watchers have a reactive role in the protocol, facilitating (or counteracting in the case of Provers) the actions of other users to enable a smoother, more secure experience.

 Watchers are incentivized to take on tasks, but are not specifically incorporated into the protocol.
 They must compete for rewards against other watchers.